 Purpose: This is an application that the Boston Public Schools (BPS) Inquiry Facilitator team created for schools to use when applying to receive focused coaching and support from Inquiry Facilitators.
 This application might be useful to you for a similar purpose or, more generally, for explaining and identifying key elements and competencies needed for inquiry.

 Data Wise evolves as educators share their best practices.
-Our Introduction to Data Wise video shows where the Data Wise Improvement Process itself came from, and our ACE Habits of Mind video shows the specific habits of mind that educators cultivate when using the process.
+Our Introduction to Data Wise video below shows where the Data Wise Improvement Process itself came from; and our ACE Habits of Mind video shows the specific habits of mind that educators cultivate when using the process:

 The videos below are a series of tutorials for chart-making on Windows, Mac, or Google Sheets.